akatav/akatav.github.io/autism/AD-chapter3.md

 ABIDE initiative collected data from 16 different sites such as Caltech, CMU, Univ. of Pittsburgh and so on.
 More information on this can be found [here](http://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html){:target:"_blank"}.
 In the example given above, "Pitt" represents the SITE_ID and the subject id (0050003) represents the ID of the individual whose NIFT brain images we would like to download.

+The dataset also contains a csv file that list all phenotypic attributes of each individual scanned, such as age, gender, site where individual was scanned, DX_GROUP (indicates whether individual has autism or not) and various other quantitative variables measuring the social, communication scores of the individual.
+This file can be found [here](https://s3.amazonaws.com/fcp-indi/data/Projects/ABIDE_Initiative/Phenotypic_V1_0b_preprocessed1.csv){:target:"_blank"}.
+A full description of the various phenotypic attributes can be found [here](http://fcon_1000.projects.nitrc.org/indi/abide/ABIDE_LEGEND_V1.02.pdf){:target="_blank"}.

 <a class="continue" href="AD-chapter5.html">Next chapter</a>